dban23/KnowItAll-quiz-app/README.md

 ### Source code

 #### *main() and three custom functions*
-At the start of the code, after importing all of the needed libraries, there is a *main function* whose purpose in life is to print out ASCII art in the terminal and, more importantly, to run the QuizApp.
+At the start of the code, after importing all of the needed libraries, there is a *main function* whose purpose in life is to run the QuizApp.

 After that, there are two functions *get_token* and *get_questions*.
 They, with the help of the *requests* library (GET requests), fetch the token and questions needed in the later stage of the code.
 The former is fairly simple but important so that no questions are repeated for the user and the latter is a bit more complicated.